JamesLemony/jameslemony.github.io/content/Course Notes/Stative & Dynamic Verbs.md

 > [!NOTE] Yıldızlı fiiller, eğer istek ile gerçekleşen eylemleri belirtiyorsa, continuous alabilir.
 > This soup tastes horrible.
 > I am tasting the soup.
+> This perfume smells wonderful.
+> I am smelling the flowers in the garden.
+> The music sounds beautiful.
+> She is listening to the music.
+> The cake feels moist and fluffy.
+> He is feeling the fabric of the shirt.
+> The painting looks impressive.
+> They are looking at the painting.
+> The coffee tastes bitter.
+> I am tasting the coffee to check its flavor.

 > [!NOTE] Diğer bazı filler de bazı durumlarda -ing alabilir.
-Bu fillere daha fazla örnek, aşağıda verildi.
 > I am having a good time.
 > I am weighing the apples.
 > Are you measuring your length at the moment?